A woman on a couch rests her hands on her face

 The Bottom Line

-Alcoholism among the elderly is a common but often under-recognized problem.
+As we’ve seen, alcohol use is common among the older population.
+Elderly alcoholics exist, many of us might have elderly alcoholic parents, and there’s an increase in alcohol sensitivity with age.
+However, unfortunately, signs of the problem are often under-recognized.
 Alcohol can have a heightened impact on older people due to the natural changes that occur in the body and mind as we age.
 It can also worsen dehydration and exacerbate any health issues that develop as a result of aging.
 Mixing alcohol with medications used to manage chronic health conditions can be particularly dangerous.

 Finally, if you’re looking to cut back on our alcohol consumption, Reframe can help.
 It’s never too late to change your relationship with alcohol and lead a healthier lifestyle.